Taipei 101 skyline with 5G data icon — Taiwan eSIM vs roaming guide 2026

 Bottom line

-For Taiwan, an eSIM wins on price and speed: a 5 GB Chunghwa/FarEasTone-backed plan at ~US$8 replaces US$70+ of roaming for a week and runs at full 5G speed.
+For Taiwan, an eSIM wins on price and speed: a 5 GB Chunghwa/FarEasTone-backed plan at a few dollars replaces US$70+ of roaming for a week and runs at full 5G speed.
 Install before you fly, land at Taoyuan with data on, and size up to 10–20 GB if you're hotspotting or staying two weeks.